notaryproject/.github/CONTRIBUTING.md

 ## Reporting Other Issues

-It is a great way to contribute to notary project by reporting issues.
+It is a great way to contribute to the Notary Project by reporting issues.
 Please open an issue on Github and follow the template to fill in required information.

 Before opening any issue, please look up the existing issues to avoid submitting a duplication.
 If you found an issue that describes your problem: